Proof Number Based Monte-Carlo Tree Search: PN-MCTS Experiments

 This enhancement is usually beneficial, and quite impactful, providing improvements ranging from about 3 percent points with all other enhancements, to nearly 20 percentage points for LOA and simpler variants of the algorithm, e.g., \verb|Fxx| to \verb|FSx|.
 For MiniShogi and Knighthrough, it is also a clear improvement, reaching up to 10 additional percent points winrate.

 However, for Awari, solver tends to be harmful.
 The highest negative impact observed, over $-9\%$ is for the most complex variant, between \verb|FxU| to \verb|FSU|.
-Again, the reason here is the drawishness of the game.
+Again, the reason here is the high frequency of draws in the game.
 Most likely, the impact of excluding of some child nodes from contributing to the UCB1 selection formula.